De Young

 Research Assistant

-I am currently a second-year undergraduate student studying Psychology with minors in Honors and Sociology.
-Psychology has been a core interest of mine for the past few years, and after graduating in 2026 I hope to pursue a master's degree in clinical psychology and work as a therapist.
-The Eating Behaviors Lab has given me so much experience and insight into the research process, and I hope to use that knowledge to better myself and help others as I continue through the field.
-When I'm not in the lab, I'm working as a Senator for ASUW doing my best to serve student interests year to year.
-I'm also an avid chess player and the president of the Chess Club UW and Racquetball Club.
-I like tea, sleeping, and ranting about fictional stories.
+I am currently a fourth-year undergraduate student studying Psychology with minors in Honors and Philosophy.
+After graduating in 2026 I hope to pursue a master's degree in clinical psychology.
+Currently, my research interests center around psychophysiological measurements of stress and gender differences in emotional eating behaviors.
+The Eating Behaviors Lab has given me direct experience and insight into the research process, and I hope to use the knowledge I have gained to better myself and help others as I continue in my career.
+When I'm not in the lab, I enjoy playing chess, drinking hot drinks, sleeping, and ranting about fictional stories.

 Lab Alumni